-In accordance with corresponding federal practice, the President of the Hessian Court of Audit is also the appointed State Commisioner for economic efficiency in government administration.
+In accordance with corresponding federal practice, the President of the Court of Auditors of the State of Hesse is also the appointed State Commisioner for economic efficiency in government administration.

 As such, he endeavours by means of recommendations, reports and position papers to ensure the economic efficiency of State functions and organisations.

-Among other tasks, this includes providing operational consultation for local authorities not under State protection.
+Among other tasks, this includes providing operational consultation for local authorities.
 Possibilities for improvement are worked out in dialogue with representatives of local authorities.
 The goal of this free service is to support local authorities with a budgetary deficit to achieve a balanced budget, thereby ensuring them lasting financial freedom of action.

 Chairman of the State Budgetary Control Committee

-In addition, the President of the Hessian Court of Audit also officiates as Chairman of the State Budgetary Control Committee.
+In addition, the President of the Court of Auditors of the State of Hesse also officiates as Chairman of the State Budgetary Control Committee.
 This control committee provides the State Parliamant with an annual Report detailing the trends pertaining to und management of State debt.

 Supra-Local Auditor of Municipal Corporations

-The Supra-Local Auditor of Municipal Corporations is an independent State Authority which is organisationally attached to the Hessian Court of Audit.
-The directorship thereof is assigned by law to the President of the Hessian Court of Audit.
+The Supra-Local Auditor of Municipal Corporations is an independent State Authority which is organisationally attached to the Court of Auditors of the State of Hesse.
+The directorship thereof is assigned by law to the President of the Court of Auditors of the State of Hesse.

 The Supra-Local Auditor of Municipal Corporations audits municipal Corporations, towns, Municipalities, Districts and Associations.
 The audits are usually comparative, thereby yielding a wide spectrum of knowledge and experience with regard to municipal practice.